Like what you see? Join the Survival Forums and learn even more!

 To harvest balsam fir pitch from the tree, simply open the blisters using a sharp stick or knife.
 Be careful not to pop the blister since putting its contents under pressure may cause the pitch to suddenly shoot out and enter an eye or get all over your clothing and gear.

 Balsam fir pitch is clear, runny, and very sticky with a pleasant balsam smell that reminds me of Christmas.
-At very low temperatures the pitch remains unfrozen but becomes cloudy and takes on a gell-like consistency.
+At very low temperatures the pitch remains unfrozen but becomes cloudy and takes on a gel-like consistency.

 In the picture you can see I have opened a balsam fir pitch blister using a corner of my tomahawk.
 The clear pitch is flowing down the blade and can be collected into a container or used on the spot.